 Off the beaten track and boasting only a small number of routes, Starr Mountain is not as popular or well-known as crags like T-Wall.
 Of course, this also means it's almost never crowded, and the rock quality and some stellar routes like Lucky Strikes

 From Atlanta, take I-75 north to Hwy.
 411 east (exit 293).
 Continue on 411 into Tennessee and through the town of Benton; a few miles past Benton, you'll cross the Hiwassee River.
 Continue almost a half mile further and turn right on Spring Creek Road (watch for signs for the Gee Creek Wilderness Area).
 After about 2.3 miles, park in a pulloff on the left near a culvert pipe next to railroad tracks.
 Hike across the tracks and find the uphill trail.
 Continue up the trail to a waterfall, then bear right and continue to the cliffline.

-Browse More Classics in Starr Mountain
+Browse More Rock Climbing Classics in Starr Mountain

 Featured Route For Starr Mountain